orix-software/orix-software.github.io/pandoc/manual.md

 Now, you can insert the device (sdcard or usbkey -- or pi zero) in the twilighte board and play.

-[]{#anchor-13}Upgrade from v2021.4 to v2022.1
+[]{#anchor-13}Upgrade from v2022.1 to v2022.3
 ---------------------------------------------

-If your card is below v2021.4 version, please go to annexes part at the end of this document, before you try to upgrade to v2022.1
+If your orix version is below v2022.1 version, please go to annexes part at the end of this document, before you try to upgrade to v2022.3

 -   Download
     <http://repo.orix.oric.org/dists/official/tgz/6502/sdcard.tgz>